 Households are from Becker (1), Clay (13), Douglas (2), Pope (1), Otter Tail (2), and Wilkin (1) Counties.
-Seven households are searching for a unit.
-Two households have moved into Fieldcrest and will be receiving Homework Starts with Home services through CAPLP.
-CAPLP will have an on-site office at Fieldcrest starting in February.
+Two households have moved into Fieldcrest and are receiving Homework Starts with Home services through CAPLP.
+CAPLP has an on-site office at Fieldcrest.